 Our Canadian board-certified counsellors and inter-disciplinary team understand Digital Dependencies and Problem Gambling and are equipped to meet your needs and recovery goals.

 Our outpatient and education services are available to residents of Windsor and Essex County, while our residential treatment services are available to residents across Ontario.

-Please note ALL referrals to the residential treatment program MUST be made through the Problem Gambling Designated treatment system.
+Please note ALL referrals to the residential treatment program MUST be made through the problem gambling service provider designated by Ontario Health.

 Centre for Problem Gambling and Digital Dependency (Windsor)

 1453 Prince Road

 South Essex Community Council (SEC)

 Call 519-326-8629 ext.
 361 to book your appointment